zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 For instance, to enforce a value of `3` on both side, one could simply use :code:`bc = {'value': 3}`.
 Vectorial boundary conditions, e.g., to calculate the vector gradient or tensor divergence, can have vectorial values for the boundary condition.
+Generally, only the normal components at a boundary need to be specified if an operator reduces the rank of a field, e.g., for divergences.
+Otherwise, e.g., for gradients and Laplacians, the full field needs to be specified at the boundary.

 Boundary values that depend on space can be set by specifying a mathematical expression, which may depend on the coordinates of all axes: